ivansible/asterisk/roles/ast-core/README.md

 disconnect=*0
 ```

-Dialplan subroutines `phone` and `provider` wrap `Dial` application
+Dialplan subroutines named `phone` and `provider` wrap the `Dial` application
-for use in asterisk roles.
+for use in various asterisk roles.
 Currently, only the `disconnect` feature
 is enabled (the `h` flag, see Asterisk documentation).

 *Note*: The `phone` subroutine enables music-on-hold (`m`),